ronsalomon97/books-service-ci-cd/README.md

 # Books Service CI/CD

-This repository contains the code for the Books Service along with a Continuous Integration/Continuous Deployment (CI/CD) pipeline using GitHub Actions
+This repository contains the code for the Books Service along with a Continuous Integration/Continuous Deployment (CI/CD) pipeline using GitHub Actions.

 ## Project Structure